Delpa/aos-any-animation/README.md

 ##### Initial Class AOSAA

-Default is added 'animated' in class when is AOSAA initialized
+Default is added 'animated' in class when is AOSAA initialized.

-example
+example:
 ```javascript
 //when it has already been initialized automatic is added 'animated'
 <div class="foo animated" data-aosaa="bar">